rgrams/multiviewer/README.md

 * Opening a .multiview file just adds in the saved images to your viewport, it won't remove any images you've already loaded.
 * Saving a project will record all the images you have open.
 * You don't have to type in the file extension when saving, it will add it on automatically if it's not there.
-* It doesn't remember project file names, you'll have to select the file again and overwrite it if you want to update a project.
 * You can open images and project files at the same time.